devottys/devottys-www/about.md

 ## Quality Terminal Software

-Our software fits within a terminal window, but that is not a constraint; for us, the terminal is an asset.
+Our software fits within a terminal window, but that is only a constraint, not a limitation.
-Our tools are an "integrating development environment", in the spirit of the UNIX philosophy, and actively work to interface with other tools.
+There are technical, logistical, psychological, and even emotional advantages to using the terminal.

-The terminal endures not because it has so much, but because it needs so little.
-In many cases, terminal software surpasses graphical software, in terms of speed and flexibility and empowerment.
+In skilled hands, a well-designed terminal program is a tremendous asset, making it easy to do quality work.

-Where others grow big, we stay small.
+- Where others become heavy, we stay light.
-Where others are sloppy, we take great care.
+- Where others monetize distraction, we work hard to minimize it.
-Where others aim for classic, we aim for timeless.
+- Where others return to classic, we create timeless.

 ::::::